nickmeldrum/get-sub-directories-node/README.md

 getSubdirectories('.', { recursive: 'do it please' }).then(list => console.log(list))
 ```

-This will throw a `More Arguments Needed TypeError`:
+This will throw a `More arguments needed Error`:

 ```
 getSubdirectories().then(list => console.log(list))